 Conduct a Tax and Lien Search

-After determining the chain of title, you can move on to the next phase of your title search, which involves checking for liens, judgements, and other financial risks associated with the property.
-The tax assessor’s records you discovered in the first stage of the search should contain information about any outstanding taxes or special assessments, like liens, both of which can become your responsibility after purchasing the property.
+After determining the chain of title, the examiner can move on to the next phase of your title search, which involves checking for liens, judgements, and other financial risks associated with the property.
+The tax assessor’s records discovered in the first stage of the search should contain information about any outstanding taxes or special assessments, both of which can become your responsibility after purchasing the property.
 In some cases, excessive past-due property taxes can give the state cause to put the property up for sale regardless of the current owner.

-If there are any unsatisfied judgement liens against the property, the title will be considered defective.
+If there are any unsatisfied judgment liens against the property, the title will be considered defective.
 The seller must eliminate the defect before the property can be sold, as buyers will otherwise be unable to secure financing for the property.
-If you discover a lien, ask the seller to contact the creditor to either pay off the lien or ask for it to be removed if it has already been paid.
-Judgement liens can be found in the same office as the deeds.
+If a lien is discovered, the title company will assist in clearing it by contacting the creditor to either pay off the lien or ask for it to be removed if it has already been paid.
+Judgment liens can be found in the same office as the deeds.

 Other Financial Restrictions

 Speak with Mathis Title Company for more information about performing a title search on a property.
-The company’s founder, Robin Mathis, has extensive experience in both the legal and real estate industries, giving her a comprehensive perspective on how both fields impact your home buying or selling experience.
-In addition to title searches, the company can assist with refinancing negotiations, settlements, contract review and preparation, and mechanics’ liens.
+The company’s founder, Robin Mathis, has extensive experience in both the legal and real estate title industries, giving her a comprehensive perspective on how both fields impact your home buying or selling experience.
+In addition to reviewing title searches, the company can assist with refinancing, settlements, contract review and preparation, and mechanics’ liens.